-The data presented in the following table represents testing done between January 1, 2017 and December 31, 2017.
+The data presented in the following table represents testing done between January 1, 2018 and December 31, 2018.
 WADC monitors for some contaminants less than once per year.
-For those contaminants the date of the last sample is shown in the table.
+For those contaminants, the table shows the date of the last sample.

-CONTAMINANT VIOLATION LEVEL RANGE OF DATE OF UNIT OF MCLG MCL LIKELY SOURCE YES/NO DETECTED DETECTIONS SAMPLE MEASURE OF CONTAMINANT Turbidity No 0.20 MAX 0.03-0.20 2017 NTU N/A TT Soil runoff.
-Total Organic Carbon No 1.66 MAX 0.50-1.66 2017 ppm N/A TT Soil runoff.
-Total Coliform Bacteria No 0 0 2017 0 <2 Normally present in environment.
+CONTAMINANT VIOLATION LEVEL RANGE OF DATE OF UNIT OF MCLG MCL LIKELY SOURCE YES/NO DETECTED DETECTIONS SAMPLE MEASURE OF CONTAMINANT Turbidity No 0.18 MAX 0.03-0.18 2018 NTU N/A TT Soil runoff.
+Total Organic Carbon No 2.34 MAX 0.50-2.34 2018 ppm N/A TT Soil runoff.
+Total Coliform Bacteria No 0 0 2018 0 <2 Normally present in environment.